OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_to 6.2.0.rst

       oe-console oe:oxideshop-update-component:transfer-module-data

-   After this step, all modules which were previously active, should have set the option `configured` to `true` in the :file:`.yml` configuraton files.
+   After this step, all modules which were previously active, should have set the option `configured` to `true` in the :file:`.yml` configuration files.
 Also settings you have done previously to your modules, should be visible in the OXID eShop admin and the :file:`.yml` configuraton files.

 4. Activate all configured modules which were previously active .
-   On the command line, exectute the :doc:`console command </modules/console>`:
+   On the command line, execute the :doc:`console command </modules/console>`:

    .. code:: bash